This article was written by Lisa Miller.

 Your frontline staff are the most equipped to understand the problems your hospital is dealing with.
 They interact with your patients and may hear negative feedback and are fully aware from their day-to-day work of what is working effectively in your hospital and what isn’t.

-Creating a culture that supports innovation and is committed to the satisfaction of its staff and its patients is essential.
+Creating a culture that supports innovation is essential.
 We recommend the following:

 - Engage your entire organization.